NOC-MSM/pyBDY/README.rst

 PyNEMO
 ======

 To be updated soon.
-This work springboards from the [PyNEMO](http://pynemo.readthedocs.io/en/latest/index.html) Project.
+This work springboards from the `PyNEMO Project <http://pynemo.readthedocs.io/en/latest/index.html/>`_.

 What is this repository for?
 ----------------------------